Colanic acid

-Colanic acid is an exopolysaccharide synthesized by the bacteria Enterobacteriaceae.
-It is produced as a chemical defense to protect the cell surface, and it assists in the formation of biofilms.
+Colanic acid is an exopolysaccharide synthesized by bacteria in the Enterobacteriaceae family.
+It is excreted by the cell to form a protective bacterial capsule, and it assists in the formation of biofilms.

 Structure

 Colanic acid is composed of polyanionic heteropolysaccharides with hexasaccharide repeating units, consisting of glucose, fucose, galactose, and glucuronic acid.
-It also consists of O-acetyl groups and pyruvate side chains around these sugar molecules.
+It also consists of O-acetyl groups and pyruvate side chains attached to these sugar molecules.
 It forms a protective capsule around cells, primarily Enterobacteriaceae.
-Colanic acid is highly viscous and has strong acidic properties due to its relatively high mobility.
-It is considered mildly toxic when injected intraperitoneally in mice, and, its effect on mammals can be compared to the effects of small doses of endotoxin, which can cause diarrhea and malaise.
+Colanic acid's high molecular weight and branching structure contribute to its high viscosity, while the carboxylic acid groups in its structure are the primary contributors to its acidity.
+It is considered mildly toxic when injected intraperitoneally in mice, and its effect on mammals can be compared to the effects of low doses of endotoxin, which can cause diarrhea and malaise.

-When a strain of E. coli was observed on a neo-peptone agar by Pierre Fredericq, it initially appeared as translucent colonies around 3-4 mm in diameter.
-Shortly after, single opaque colonies began to form and produced more colicine than that of the parent.
-Over time, another variant formed where the colonies are now 5-6 mm in diameter and appear to be more glistening, opaque, and mucoid than the previous strain.
-These strains are said to be colicinogenic.
-They are also observed as amorphous, white, and fibrous substances that are water-soluble as well as dilute in salt solutions.
+E. coli colonies that produce colanic acid are said to be colicinogenic, and appear larger, smoother, and more opaque than those that do not.
+The colanic acid itself is observed as amorphous, white, and fibrous and is water-soluble as well as soluble in dilute salt solutions.

 Function

-The main function of colanic acid is to form a slimy capsule around the cell surface under stressful conditions to increase its chances of survival when stressful environmental stimuli arise.
+The main function of colanic acid is to form a protective slimy capsule around the cell surface under stressful conditions to increase its chances of survival.
 The stressful environment can come in the forms of desiccation, oxidative stress, and a low pH.
 Expression of colanic acid in E. coli has been shown to be required for the creation of normal E. coli biofilm architecture.
-E. coli secretes heteropolysaccharide colanic acid which forms a slimy capsule surrounding the cell surface under stressful conditions.

-Synthesis of colanic acid is up-regulated in biofilms.
-Acetylation plays a crucial role in modulating structural conformation Physical and chemical properties.
-Colanic acid, plays an essential role in biofilm formation, in Escherichia coli.
-Colanic acid does not enhance bacterial adhesion but it blocks the establishment of binding specificity.
+Colanic acid synthesis is up-regulated in biofilms, where acetylation plays a crucial role in modulating its structural conformation and physical and chemical properties.
+In E. coli, colanic acid plays an essential role in biofilm formation.
+However, it does not enhance bacterial adhesion, but instead blocks the establishment of specific binding between bacteria and the underlying substrate.